-The Arizona Chapter of PSA announces the 2019 Small Print Circuit
+The Arizona Chapter of PSA announced that there will be no 2022 Small Print Circuit

 All Arizona photographers are encouraged to participate in this circuit.
 This is a “small print” exhibition (competition) meaning that prints are limited to a maximum of 8.5” x 12” and are not mounted, making it easy and inexpensive to prepare and mail prints.
 In this circuit there will be six section, three in color and 3 in monochrome.
 You can enter four images in each section, so you can enter up to 24 images and each image will be judged three times (the circuit) resulting in 72 opportunities for acceptance and/or awards.
 The Sections are:

 · Small Print Color Scapes (A Scape is defined as an expanse of scenery.
 Scapes may be, but are not limited to landscapes, seascapes, skyscapes, or cityscapes.
 Human elements are allowed).